 Add the rhubarb, ½ cup chopped red onion, and ⅓ cup golden raisins to the sugar mixture.

 Turn up the heat to medium-high and cook until the rhubarb is soft, about 8-10 minutes.
 Cool completely.
 Serve at room temperature.

-Preheat the oven to 400 degrees F. Season one (1 1/2 lb) pork tenderloin with salt and pepper.
-In a large, oven-proof skillet set over medium-high heat, add 1 tbsp olive oil.
+Preheat the oven to 400 degrees F. Season one (1 ½ lb) pork tenderloin with salt and pepper.
+In a large, oven-proof skillet set over medium-high heat, add 1 tablespoon olive oil.
 Add the pork and brown on all sides, about 2 minutes per side.

 Put the skillet into the oven and cook until a thermometer inserted into the center of the pork registers 150 degrees F. Remember that the temperature will rise about five degrees after the pork comes out of the oven.
 Let the pork rest for about 10 minutes before slicing.